Techni-Park/fleet-wise-operations/replit.md

 - **2024-12-25**: Connected Vehicles page to MACHINE_MNT linked to VEHICULE tables with combined data display
 - **2024-12-25**: Updated Drizzle schema to match exact MACHINE_MNT and VEHICULE table structures
 - **2024-12-25**: Implemented JOIN query to combine vehicle and machine data in a single interface
+- **2024-12-25**: Created complete Clients page with CONTACT table integration and CRUD operations
+- **2024-12-25**: Implemented client details with tabs for interventions history, vehicles, contracts, documents, and alerts
+- **2024-12-25**: Added client creation and editing forms with comprehensive contact management

 ## Database Configuration
 The application is now connected to a remote MySQL database: